codigoisaac/codigoisaac/README.md

 # Hello, World!

-I'm Isaac, a fullstack software engineer, wanabe indie hacker and entrepeneur.
+I'm Isaac, a fullstack software and automations engineer and technology leader with over 5 years of professional experience building software in startups.

 I began programming in 2014 with game development, mainly in personal projects and some freelance.

-In 2020 I began studying about web development, and in 2021 I got my first job as a fullstack web developer and began my carreer.
+In 2019 I began studying about web development, and in 2021 I got my first job as a fullstack web developer and started my carreer.

-Since them I have been creating software for the web and mobile, and this is what I love to do.
+Since them I have been creating software for the web and mobile, as well as automations, and this is what I love doing.

 Feel free to visit some of my projects below, to [conect with me on LinkedIn](https://www.linkedin.com/in/isaac-muniz/) and to visit my [portfolio](https://isaacmuniz.vercel.app).

-If I can help with anything, please let me know.

 <br/>